All of this week, we will be sharing the details of our staircase restoration project with you.

-We were able to sand the steps with our little electric detail sander, but because of the detail in the balusters and stringers, almost every thing else had to be sanded by hand.
+We were able to sand the steps with our little electric detail sander, but because of the detail in the balusters and stringers, almost everything else had to be sanded by hand.

-This removed any last bits of paint and dirt, but left the wood quite rough, so we sanded the whole area again with 120 grit sandpaper in order to achieve a smooth and paintable finish.
+This removed any last bits of paint and dirt but left the wood quite rough, so we sanded the whole area again with 120 grit sandpaper in order to achieve a smooth and paintable finish.

 Tomorrow we’ll reveal Part 2 of our Staircase Restoration Project – Staining, Painting and Varnishing.
 Come back to see how we got on!

 PS.
 If you’re impatient and want to see what our finished staircase and hallway looked like, head over to our house tour!